lswong23/CodeFirstGirls-Group-SQL-Project-Instagram-Metrics/README.md

 # CFG_SQL_project
 This is the final project that forms part of the CodeFirstGirls Data & SQL course presented as a group project.
-This repository contains the SQL project for analysing data from an Instagram-like social media platform.
-The project involves creating a relational database, writing SQL queries, and implementing advanced features such as stored procedures, triggers and views.
+This repository contains the SQL project for analyzing data from an Instagram-like social media platform.
+The project involves creating a relational database, writing SQL queries, and implementing advanced features such as stored procedures, triggers, and views.
+Please note that there are areas of improvements including

 ## Project name: Instragram Metrics
 The purpose of this project is to help a marketing manager understand the product marketing effort of a new flavour  (Pistachio Orange Smoothie) through analysis of an Instagram-like social media platform using SQL.
 The data will allow the marketing manager to understand user engagements, sentiment and hastag analysis, reach and impressions and user behaviour.